tahmid-chowdhury/SOFE4630U-MS2/README.md

    * Save Variable.

 2. Click on the design area to enable the test button.
 Click **test** and set the following JSON value into the **CloudPubSubMessage** textbox.
-This JSON file is the minimal subset of the JSON value produced from the PUb/Sub.
-You can find here [the format of the Pub/Sub messages](https://cloud.google.com/pubsub/docs/publisher#using-attributes). **Note**: as the MySQL connector is configured by the **Create** operation, You can't insert a record with an ID that already exists the table.
+This JSON file is the minimal subset of the JSON value produced from the Pub/Sub.
+You can find here [the format of the Pub/Sub messages](https://cloud.google.com/pubsub/docs/publisher#using-attributes). **Note**: as the **Create** operation configures the MySQL connector, you can't insert a record with an ID that already exists in the table.

    ```JSON
    { "data": "{\"ID\":-1, \"profile_name\":\"test\", \"temperature\":50, \"humidity\":60, \"pressure\": 1.0, \"time\": 1253145}"}
    ```

-3. To check the success of the integration, we will display the **SmartMeter** table
+4. To check the success of the integration, we will display the **SmartMeter** table
    1. Run the following commands from any device where the MySQL client is installed (or the GCP console).
 Before running the command, replace the <IP-address> with the external IP obtained from the previous step.
 The options **-u**, **-p**, and **-h** specify the deployed server's username, password, and host IP, respectively.

       ```cmd